bparanj/crystal/programming/iac/docs/experiments/restrict-postgresql.md

 The output of your command indicates that there are indeed entries in your `pg_hba.conf` file configured to allow local connections with `peer` authentication for all databases and users.
 Specifically, the fact that you're seeing two lines with this configuration suggests that there are either duplicate entries or potentially that the configuration is reinforced for different scopes or comments that also match the pattern.

 The `peer` authentication method works by obtaining the client's operating system user name and using it for authentication, assuming a database role with the same name exists.
-This method is commonly used for local connections on the server where the PostgreSQL database is running.
+This method is  used for local connections on the server where the PostgreSQL database is running.

 Given that you have confirmed these entries exist, your PostgreSQL server should allow local connections for all users and databases using the `peer` authentication method.
 This setup is typical and recommended for local development environments or other scenarios where database access is controlled and limited to local users on the server.

-If you're configuring PostgreSQL for production environments or need to allow access from external hosts, you would typically use different authentication methods (like `md5` for password-based authentication or `scram-sha-256` for improved security) and would need to adjust the `pg_hba.conf` file accordingly.
+If you're configuring PostgreSQL for production environments or need to allow access from external hosts, you would  use different authentication methods (like `md5` for password-based authentication or `scram-sha-256` for improved security) and would need to adjust the `pg_hba.conf` file accordingly.

 Remember, after making any changes to the `pg_hba.conf` file, you should reload the PostgreSQL service to apply the changes.
 On systems using `systemd`, this can be done with: